1540

 In 2001, while living in the United States, I encountered energy drinks through the dance scene and was deeply impressed.
 After returning to Japan, I found that energy drinks were considered novelty beverages, so I established a comprehensive website in 2013 to share the true appeal of energy drinks.
 As an energy drink enthusiast, I began drinking them seriously again, collecting over 7,000 varieties of energy drinks from various countries.
 I am also active as a critic and expert, receiving media interviews.

-Ingredients in Energy Drinks That May Be Considered Dangerous
+Ingredients in Energy Drinks That May Pose Potential Risks

 1. Caffeine